Evilnat/xai_plugin/README.md

 Basic Tools
 • Decrypt 3k3y/Redump ISOs (HDD): Decrypts 3k33y/redump ISOs from dev_hdd0/PS3ISO with 'd1/disc' key file if it is available
 • Decrypt 3k3y/Redump ISOs (USB): Decrypts 3k33y/redump ISOs from dev_usb/PS3ISO with 'd1/disc' key file if it is available
+• Import Licenses to rap.bin: Imports rap licenses from /dev_hdd0/exdata or /dev_usb/exdata to rap.bin file
+• Export Licenses from rap.bin: Exports rap licenses from rap.bin file to /dev_hdd0/exdata or /dev_usb/exdata
 • Fix CBOMB: Patches RTC with static value (default) or current updated PS3 system date.
 Useful for PS3 with dead CMOS battery
 • Show Total PS3 Usage: Shows the total days that the PS3 has been on, number of times it has been turned on and off
 • FAN Speed: Shows current FAN speed